Practical Nursing Program Guide

 Jefferson Community and Technical College does not discriminate based on race, color, national origin, age, marital status, sex, or handicap in employment, educational programs, or activities as outlined in Title IX of the Educational Amendment of 1972, Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973.

 Nursing at the technical level involves providing direct care for individuals and is characterized by the application of verified knowledge in the skillful performance of nursing functions.
 Therefore, to be considered for admission or to be retained in the program after entry, all applicants should possess sufficient:

 - Visual acuity, such as is needed in the preparation and administration of medications and for the observation required for patient assessment and nursing care;

 - Auditory perception to receive verbal communication from patients and members of the health team and assess people's health needs through the use of monitoring devices such as monitors, stethoscopes, intravenous infusion pumps, Doppler's, fire alarms, etc.

 - Gross and fine motor coordination to respond promptly and to implement the skills, including the manipulation of equipment required to meet health needs;

 - Communication skills (speech, reading, writing) to interact with individuals and to communicate their needs promptly and effectively, as may be necessary for the individual's interest;

 - Intellectual and emotional function to plan and implement care for individuals.

 Attend an informal informational session.
 These sessions are conducted via Microsoft Teams online and are ideal for students not yet accepted to the program.
 Each session lasts about one hour.
-Info about Microsoft Teams and how to use it:
+Information about Microsoft Teams and how to use it:

-Dates and times of upcoming informational sessions:
+Dates and times of upcoming informational sessions online: